bigchaindb/bigchaindb/docs/server/source/simple-network-setup.md

 If you followed the recommended approach and created startup scripts for BigchainDB and Tendermint, then you can reboot the machine now.
 MongoDB, BigchainDB and Tendermint should all start.

+## How Others Can Access Your Node

+If you followed the above instructions, then your node should be publicly-accessible with BigchainDB Root URL `http://hostname:9984` (where hostname is something like `bdb7.canada.vmsareus.net` or `17.122.200.76`).
+That is, anyone can interact with your node using the [BigchainDB HTTP API](http-client-server-api.html) exposed at that address.
+The most common way to do that is to use one of the [BigchainDB Drivers](./drivers-clients/index.html).

 ## Member: Dynamically Add a New Member to the Network

 TBD.